 The above system would be too large for my miniature schnauzer, so I went with the Dogit Elevated Dish.
-It’s two pieces, an elevated black stand (which technically you could use as a bowl) and a stainless-steel bowl.
+It’s two pieces, an elevated dog bowl stand (which technically you could use as a bowl) and a stainless-steel bowl.
 The nice thing about that is you can use other stainless-steel bowls if you are a frequent washer like I am.

 Does it work?
 Yes.
 My 14-year-old Schnauzer loses his balance when he puts his head down to eat.
 This brings the food closer to him, so he doesn’t have to put his head down.
 However, when he was eating dry food, we did have a stomach bloat scare while using this product.
 The vet did mention that elevated bowls can play a part in stomach bloat.
 Max has since been switched to a wet food diet and I no longer have that concern for him.
-Meaning, even with that scare, I still use the bowl for his comfort.
+Meaning, even with that scare, I still use the elevated bowl for his comfort.